RedHatInsights/insights-core/CONTRIBUTING.md

   generation in archives used for integration testing and product demonstrations.

-- Mappers do not expose a ``defaultdict`` or any other data structure that would mutate as a side effect of accessing the object.
+- Parsers do not expose a ``defaultdict`` or any other data structure that would mutate as a side effect of accessing the object.